hiro-dot-exe/patient-observer/README.md

-# patient-observer
+# Patient Observer
-Estimates posture on the bed.
+Estimates posture on the bed using Kinect.